-In this piece, I highlight running backs who stand out in our large suite of analytical fantasy tools, most specifically our FantasyLabs Models.
+In this piece, I highlight tight ends who stand out in our large suite of analytical fantasy tools, most specifically our FantasyLabs Models.
 While the Models are built for daily contests, this is an all-purpose fantasy article with actionable information for all formats.

 As news breaks throughout the week and we adjust our projections, where players rate in our Models will change.
 For updates, visit the Models directly.

 New NFL DFS Trial Offer: Try our new football subscription for $4.95 and get access to our industry-leading tools and projections.

 There are six tight ends atop the individual Pro Models that Jonathan Bales, Peter Jennings (CSURAM88), Sean Koerner, Chris Raybon, Kevin McClelland (SportsGeek), Ryan Hodge and I have constructed.

 Here’s where they place within our Week 13 fantasy football rankings (as of Thursday evening).

 - Darren Waller: No. 2 (PPR) | No. 2 (Half PPR) | No. 2 (STD)

 - Hayden Hurst: No. 7 (PPR) | No. 5 (Half PPR) | No. 6 (STD)